 How Long Do These Pumpkin Donut Holes Last?

 The donuts will taste their best within 24 hours when they are fresh.
-Store them in an airtight container on the counter and expect they can last for about three days but eating them fresh is the best part.
+Store them in a covered airtight container on the counter and expect they can last for about three days but eating them fresh is the best part.

 The cream cheese frosting dip must be stored in the refrigerator in an airtight container due to the cream cheese.